tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/bijectors/Bijector.md

     3. Only calling probability functions on the output of `sample` means `_inverse` can be implemented as a cache lookup.

-  See "Example Uses" [above] which shows how these functions are used to transform a distribution.
+  See 'Example Uses' [above] which shows how these functions are used to transform a distribution.
 (Note: `_forward` could theoretically be implemented as a cache lookup but this would require controlling the underlying sample generation mechanism.)